 Really, truly, properly packing fragile things for long term storage involves being overly prepared.
 Supplies you should have on-hand when packing fragile material include: boxes of various shapes and sizes, bubble wrap, tape, packing peanuts, packing paper, markers, and dish dividers.

-In fact, many places offer boxes that include build-in divisions for specific fragile things like glasses or dishes.
+In fact, many places offer boxes that include built-in divisions for specific fragile things like glasses or dishes.
 You want to have options to handle fragile materials of different shapes, sizes, and weights so that you don’t have to interrupt your packing process to go buy new things (and lose your precious momentum).

 Pack things into appropriately sized boxes